alpiepho/ubuntu-18.04-server-setup/README.md

 - click on Screen Sharing, set password and network
 - you may have "encrpytion" errors, if you are certain of your use of VNC behind fireware, can disable this
   - https://ubuntuforums.org/showthread.php?t=2391847
-  - or: gsettings set org.gnome.Vino require-encryption false
+  - or: "gsettings set org.gnome.Vino require-encryption false"

 ## Install VPN